-- 1. To install an onboard battery, follow steps 1 & 2 above and continue below: - 2.
+- 1. To install an onboard battery, follow the steps 1 and 2 above and continue below: - 2.
 Identify the battery's polarity.
 The positive (+) side should be facing up. - 3.
 Insert the battery into the battery holder and push it down until you hear a click to ensure that the battery is securely locked.

-Warning: When replacing a battery, be sure to only replace it with the same type.
+Important: When replacing a battery, be sure to only replace it with the same type.